PKU-Alignment/omnisafe/docs/source/saferl/focops.rst

     +++
     The proof of the :bdg-info-line:`Theorem 1` can be seen in the :bdg-info:`Appendix`, click on this :bdg-info-line:`card` to jump to view.

-The form of the optimal Policy is intuitive.
+The form of the optimal policy is intuitive.
 It gives high probability mass to areas of the state-action space with high return, offset by a penalty term times the cost advantage.
-We will refer to the optimal solution to Problem :eq:`focops-eq-2`  as the *optimal update policy*.
+We will refer to the optimal solution to :eq:`focops-eq-2`  as the *optimal update policy*.
 Suppose you need help understanding the meaning of the above Equation.
-In that case, you can first think that FOCOPS finally solves Problem :eq:`focops-eq-2`  by solving Problem :eq:`focops-eq-3` and Problem :eq:`focops-eq-4`.
+In that case, you can first think that FOCOPS finally solves :eq:`focops-eq-2`  by solving :eq:`focops-eq-3` and :eq:`focops-eq-4`.
 That is, the :bdg-info-line:`Theorem 1` is a viable solution.